opencog/atomspace/examples/type-system/README.md

 --------------
 Contains short examples of using the demo types.

-The `hello-chem.scm` demos scheme.
+The `hello-chem.scm` file demos scheme.
+Run it as `guile -s hello-chem.scm`

-The `chemy-hello.py` demos python.
+The `chemy-hello.py` file demos python.
+Run it as `python3 chemy-hello.py`

+The `chemain.cc` file demos C++.
+Building the examples will build this file; to run it, run `examples/type-system/apps/cpp-types-demo` from the build directory.